MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 To manage the selectors of a UI element, right-click on it and select **Edit**.
 This option brings up the selector builder, where you can edit the selectors with a visual or a text editor.

-Each selector consists of multiple elements representing the hierarchical structure of the UI element in the application or web page.
+Each selector consists of multiple elements representing the hierarchical structure of the UI element in the application or webpage.
 The attributes describe each element uniquely and distinguish it from other elements.

 :::image type="content" source="media/ui-elements/visual-selector-editor.png" alt-text="Screenshot of the visual selector builder.":::